AlexeiTipenko/Quest/README.md

 - Build based on your operating system or WebGL and Run!
 (Ctrl+B on Windows, Command(⌘) + B on Mac)

+```

-- ⚔️ Play Local!
-Unleash a showdown through one computer or solo play against our 2 AI levels!
+⚔️ Play Local!
+Hot-Seat with friends or solo play against our 2 AI strategies!
-- ⚔️ Play Online!
-Hit the Online button, create a room and let your friends join.
+⚔️ Play Online!
+Create a room and have up to 3 players join you!
 Start a memorable Quest to become the Knight of the Round Table 👑.
-```

 ## Built With